HARD AS

 This is a grassroots initiative created by two blokes who care a lot about the men and women in their lives — and everyone in between — and who could see that the conversation about masculinity kept ending up on the blame rather than the brave.

+• We’ve already proved it works.
 Two pilot studies.
 Over 400 men.
 Validated psychological scales.
 A control group.
 Proper academic oversight.
-And results that surprised everyone — including us.

-Men who took part saw rigid masculinity norms drop — and stay down six weeks later.
+• Men who took part saw rigid masculinity norms drop — and stay down at follow-up.
 83% had conversations they’d never have had.
-Anxiety about being judged fell from 48% to 21%.
-38% more likely to step in when something’s not right.
-88% believe this could enable midlife men to mentor younger men.
-And empathy didn’t just rise — it kept rising weeks after the nails came off.
+Empathy didn’t just rise — it kept rising months after the nails came off.

 "getting my nails made me uncomfortable sure; but that led to greater understanding, better conversations, and deeper connections."